RonanD10/capstone-project/docs/user_stories.md

 - [x] Extraction occurs without errors and data integrity is maintained
 - [x] Successful extractions are logged
 - [x] Data is stored in Pandas DataFrame for further processing
+- [x] Unit tests are written to verify the data extraction process
-- [x] Tests are written to verify the data extraction process
+- [x] Component tests are written to verify the data extraction process

 ### USER STORY 2 - Data Cleaning